Mega Charizard X ex Deck List and Guide

 All about Tera Charizard ex

-Tera Charizard ex is considered one of the strongest attackers for good reason.
+Tera Charizard ex is considered one of the strongest attackers in the Pokemon TCG for good reason.
 For starters, its Burning Darkness gains damage output for every prize card your opponent has taken, maxing out at 330 damage.
 While that’s not enough to knock out a Mega Pokemon in one shot, it’s good enough to knock out any regular Pokemon ex.
 You’ll leave the Mega Pokemon ex one-hit-knock-outs to your Mega Charizard X ex.

 A few other points about Charizard ex: